pyccel/pyccel/docs/openmp.md

 --omp-version=5.0
 ```

-### Epyccel Integration
-When using `epyccel`, configure OpenMP through the accelerators' parameter:
+Or when using `epyccel`, configure OpenMP through the accelerators' parameter:

 ```python
 accelerators=['openmp']
 ```

-### Environment Variable
-Set a default OpenMP version system-wide:
+Or set a default OpenMP version system-wide:

 ```bash
 export PYCCEL_OMP_VERSION=5.0